joachimruhs/myleaflet/Documentation/AdministratorManual/Index.rst

         int

    Description
-        Uid of the loaction record to be shown with the single view plugin.
+        Uid of the location record to be shown with the single view plugin.

    Default
         1